-Looping in Go
+Loops in Go

-1. Loop Forms in Go
+1. All Loop Forms

-| Loop Type | Syntax | Description |
+| Form | Syntax | Equivalent to |

 |---|---|---|